Dog Owner Investigates Barking and Discovers Baby Koala Hitching a Ride on His Golden Retriever's Back

 "It was quite amazing to see," Lamplough said.
 He later shared photos on Facebook that have since gone viral, sending the internet into an absolute meltdown of cuteness.

 In the images, Denni looks absolutely thrilled with her new passenger.
-Her tail was probably wagging at maximum speed, and the fluffy joey seems perfectly content hugging the back of her neck like this is just another Tuesday.
+Her tail was probably wagging at maximum speed, and the fluffy joey seems perfectly content hugging the back of her neck as if this is just another Tuesday.

 "Denni came running up to me with this on her back," Lamplough wrote in his post.
 "Both as happy as Larry."